Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

-\citep{Bareinboim2013a} Let $D$ be the selection diagram characterizing two populations, $\Pi$ and $\Pi^*$, and $S$ be the set of selection variables in $D$.
-The relation $R = P^*(y|do(x))$ is $\mathpzc{z}$-transportable from $\Pi$ to $\Pi^*$ in $D$ if the expression $P(y|do(x),s)$ is reducible, using the rules of do-calculus, to an expression in which all do-operators apply to subsets of $Z$, and the $S$-variables are separated from these do-operators. \end{theorem}
+\begin{theorem} (\citealp{Bareinboim2013a,Bareinboim2014b}) Let $D$ be the selection diagram characterizing two populations, $\Pi$ and $\Pi^*$, and $S$ be the set of selection variables in $D$.
+The relation $R = P^*(y|do(x))$ is $\mathpzc{z}$-transportable from $\Pi$ to $\Pi^*$ in $D$ if and only if the expression $P(y|do(x),s)$ is reducible, using the rules of do-calculus, to an expression in which all do-operators apply to subsets of $Z$, and the $S$-variables are separated from these do-operators. \end{theorem}

 Again, Theorem \ref{th_z-transportability} provides no indication of the sequence of do-calculus steps that need to be taken in order to establish $\mathpzc{z}$-transportability.
-To this end, \citet{Bareinboim2013a} develop a complete algorithm, which takes the selection diagram $D$, and information on the variable that has been intervened on in the source domain as inputs, and then returns a transport formula expression whenever such an expression exists.
+To this end, \citet{Bareinboim2013a} develop a complete algorithm, which takes the selection diagram $D$ and a list of variables that were manipulated in the source domain as inputs and then returns a transport formula expression whenever such an expression exists.